Essential barrier height and a probabilistic approach in characterizing potential landscape: Single-well potential and proof of Theorem

 \end{lemma}

-\begin{remark} {\rm Note that the estimation in \eqref{ineq:4} is for the continuous-time process instead of its time-$h$ sample chain which the numerical scheme truly approximates.
-Let $\tau_h^0$ ({\it resp.} $\tau_h^h$) be the first passage time of the coupling process $(\cX_t,\cY_t)$ ({\it resp.} its time-$h$ sample chain $(\cX_n^h,\cY_n^h)$) to the set $\{(x,y)\in\R^k\times\R^k:|x-y|<2\var\sqrt{h}\}.$ It is easy to see that $\tau_h^h\ge\tau_h^0,$ and it is intuitive that their difference, which is usually difficult to be theoretically estimated, should approach to zero as $h$ vanishes, i.e.,
+\begin{remark} {\rm The estimation in \eqref{ineq:4} is for the continuous-time process instead of its time-$h$ sampled chain, which the numerical scheme truly approximates.
+Let $\tau_h^0$ ({\it resp.} $\tau_h^h$) be the first passage time of the coupling process $(X_t,Y_t)$ ({\it resp.} its time-$h$ sampled chain $(X_n^h,Y_n^h)$) to the set $\{(x,y)\in\R^k\times\R^k:|x-y|\le2\var\sqrt{h}\}.$ It is obvious that $\tau_h^h\ge\tau_h^0,$ and it is intuitive that their difference, which is generally difficult to theoretically estimate, should approach to zero as $h$ tends to zero, i.e.,

 Throughout this section, \eqref{approximate} is always assumed and will be numerically verified in Section 5 for the example of symmetric quadratic potential functions.
-Hence, the estimation \eqref{ineq:4} applies to the time-$h$ sample chain $(\cX^h_n,\cY^h_n)$ (slightly enlarge $c_0$ if necessary) whenever $h$ is sufficiently small.
+Therefore, the estimation \eqref{ineq:4} applies to the time-$h$ sampled chain $(X^h_n,Y^h_n)$ (with a possible slight enlargement of $c_0$ if necessary) whenever $h$ is sufficiently small. } \end{remark}